github-aws-runners/terraform-aws-github-runner/lambdas/services/microvm-lifecycle-hooks/README.md

 `build` uses esbuild to create the self-contained CommonJS server bundle `dist/server.js`.
 It also writes `dist/package.json` with `type: commonjs` so the bundle remains executable after it is copied outside the Yarn workspace.

+## Build and release with the Lambda artifacts

+The lifecycle-hook server is a deployable image-build artifact, not a service that is installed separately beside the runner control plane.
+Build and test it through the normal Lambda workspace/release process, then provide the resulting ZIP to the MicroVM image build as `MICROVM_LIFECYCLE_HOOK_ZIP`.
+Packer embeds that artifact in the image; every published image used by the MicroVM provider must contain a compatible hook server.

+The hook server's release lifecycle is therefore separate from the MicroVM execution role.
+The image build uses the foundation's build role.
+When a job starts, the runner control plane supplies the runtime execution role to `RunMicrovm`.

 To build before invoking Docker, run the workspace build above.
 In the existing MicroVM runner Dockerfile, which already installs s6-overlay and the GitHub runner's Node 24 runtime, copy the complete artifact and replace the old hook command with:

 ```dockerfile